Qatar Airways: 2010s

 On November 12, 2012, Qatar Airways became the seventh carrier worldwide to acquire the Dreamliner, when Boeing handed over the airline's first aircraft of the type; it was the first delivered to a Middle Eastern airline.
 The aircraft was deployed on the Doha–Dubai corridor on November 20.
 Dreamliner services on the long-haul Doha–London-Heathrow route commenced on December 13, with the airline becoming the first one to offer regular services to the United Kingdom using this aircraft.
 During 2013, Qatar Airways launched flights to Gassim in Saudi Arabia, Basra and Najaf in Iraq, Phnom Penh, Salalah and Chicago.
 Services to Ethiopia began in September 2013.

 In February 2013, Qatar Airways opened its European Customer Service centre in Wrocław, Poland.

 In June 2013, the airline firmed up an order for two Boeing 777-300ER aircraft plus seven options.
 On November 17, 2013, the first day of the Dubai Airshow, Qatar Airways purchased 50 Boeing 777-9Xs.
 The commitment was firmed up during the 2014 Farnborough Air Show in a deal worth billion; purchase rights for another 50 aircraft of the type were also taken.
 In addition, the transaction included firm orders for four Boeing 777Fs plus options for another four with a combined value of billion.
 Deliveries of the passenger aircraft are expected to start in 2020.

+Following the assumption of power by emir Tamim bin Hamad Al Thani in June 2013, Qatar Airways became fully state-owned.
+The 50% stake previously owned by former prime minister Hamad bin Jassim Al Thani and other stakeholders was bought out by the government.
+This coincided with Hamad bin Jassim leaving his other public positions, such as those of foreign minister and chief executive of the Qatar Investment Authority, after Tamim became emir.